-Effective and responsive workforce function Workforce Digital Employee Deliver the Establish resourcing, Workforce Relations Basics effective capacity and Solutions Climate Brilliantly governance structure structure
+Effective and responsive workforce function Workforce resourcing, capacity and structure Digital Workforce Solutions Employee Relations Climate Deliver the Basics Brilliantly Establish effective governance structure

 WORFORCE CAPACITY AND STRUCTURE - A review of the priorities, structure, and the operating model of the Workforce and OD function is a critical priority for 2019.
 Following this review and through engagement with our internal stakeholders the workforce function will be re-structured to better meet the requirements and ambitions of SBUHB.